harsh-rajput2301/Driver-Drowsiness-Detection-System/README.md

 * Ankit Bhardwaj

 ## How to run?
-* Run thon script using python yawn_detector.py
+* Run python script using python yawn_detector.py
 * Wait for script to start and then test it using closing eyes or yawning.
 Use keystroke q to close window and see this run analytics.
 * On pressing 'q' the tkinter will launch a dialog box that will represent the number of eyes closed and number of yawn taken.